Hillel Slovak: 1982–1988: What is This? stint, Freaky Styley, and The Uplift Mofo Party Plan

 The Red Hot Chili Peppers entered Bijou Studios to record a demo tape and subsequently secured a record deal with EMI.
 Flea left Fear to pursue the Red Hot Chili Peppers.
-At the same time, What Is This? had also gotten a record deal.
-Since Slovak considered the Chili Peppers to merely be a side project and not a serious commitment, he left them to concentrate on What Is This?.
+At the same time, What Is This had also gotten a record deal.
+Since Slovak and Irons considered the Chili Peppers to be merely a side project and not a serious commitment, they left the Peppers to concentrate on What Is This?.
 Flea ultimately respected the decision, but felt the band would suffer musically without him and Irons.
 He and Kiedis hired drummer Cliff Martinez and guitarist Jack Sherman to fill Irons' and Slovak's places, respectively.
-During the recording of the second What Is This? album, Slovak became frustrated with the band and contacted Flea about rejoining the Red Hot Chili Peppers.
+During the recording of the second What Is This album, Slovak became frustrated with the band and contacted Flea about rejoining the Red Hot Chili Peppers.
 This came at an opportune time, as the group was dissatisfied with Slovak's replacement, Jack Sherman.
 Kiedis felt that Sherman's guitar work "didn't have the same spirit" that Slovak contributed to the band's sound.
 When Flea asked Kiedis how he felt about Slovak rejoining the band, Kiedis responded by saying, "I'd give my firstborn son to get him back in the band."
 After the culmination of the promotional tour for their first album, Sherman was fired and Slovak rejoined the band.